rubyworks/dotopts/README.md

 ## About

 DotOpts is an automatic commandline argument augmenter.
-It looks for a project's local `.opts` configuration file and applies the appropriate arguments when a matching command is invoked.
+It looks for a project's local `.option` configuration file and applies the appropriate arguments when a matching command is invoked.